Skip to Content

 A tiny teardrop camper parked at a campsite

 A teardrop camper can weigh as little as 500 pounds or as much as 4,000 pounds.
 The former could be towed by any Jeep Wrangler.
-The latter, on the other hand, could not be towed by any Jeep Wrangler.
+The latter, on the other hand, could not be towed by most Jeep Wranglers.

-The newest model Jeep Wrangler (at the time of the writing of this post) is the 2023 Wrangler.
-According to the manufacturer (Fiat Chrysler Automobiles, part of the Stellantis Group that owns 16 automotive brands including Chrysler, Dodge, Jeep, Ram, and Fiat), the 2023 Jeep Wrangler can still only tow between 2,000 lbs. and 3,500 lbs. when properly equipped (i.e. depending on the powertrain and model).
+The newest model Jeep Wrangler (at the time of the writing of this post) is the 2026 Wrangler.
+According to the manufacturer (Fiat Chrysler Automobiles, part of the Stellantis Group that owns 16 automotive brands, including Chrysler, Dodge, Jeep, Ram, and Fiat), the 2026 Jeep Wrangler can now tow between 2,000 lbs. and 5,000 pounds when properly equipped (i.e., depending on the powertrain and model).

 A Jeep Wrangler Rubicon shown poised on high rocks

-So, again – the bottom line regarding the Jeep Wrangler’s towing capacity boils down to the year, model, and trim you buy.
+So, again – the bottom line regarding the Jeep Wrangler’s towing capacity boils down to the year, model, and trim you buy and whether or not you’ve got trailer brakes.

 What Can I Tow With a Jeep Wrangler?

-As we’ve seen, generally speaking, the Wrangler can’t tow all that much weight.
+As we’ve seen, generally speaking, many Wranglers can’t tow all that much weight.
 Depending on its weight and your setup, you might be able to tow your boat or a utility trailer.
 But can you tow your RV?
 Maybe…if it’s a small one.

-For example, if you plan to go off-road, you might want to check out our post on the lightweight-but-durable TAXA Trailers.
-They’re very small, made to go off-road and light enough to be towed by an SUV.
+With lower-capacity Wranglers, if you plan to go off-road, you might want to check out our post on the lightweight-but-durable TAXA Trailers.
+They’re very small, made to go off-road, and light enough to be towed by many SUVs.

 A TAXA Outdoors "Cricket" camper